Agacher Strip War: Background and border dispute

-In 1919 France reorganised its colonial administration in French West Africa and created the new colony of Upper Volta, splitting it off of Upper Senegal and Niger.
+In 1919, France reorganised its colonial administration in French West Africa and created the new colony of Upper Volta, splitting it off of Upper Senegal and Niger.
 The colony was abolished in 1932 and merged with surrounding territories until France decided to restore it in 1947.
 The Republic of Upper Volta and the Republic of Mali were granted independence in 1960.
-In north-eastern Upper Volta an approximately 100 mi portion of land bordered to the north by Mali and Niger to the east and centered around the Béli River was subject to a territorial dispute.
+In north-eastern Upper Volta, an approximately 100 mi portion of land bordered to the north by Mali and Niger to the east and centered around the Béli River was subject to a territorial dispute.
 The border in the area—known as the Agacher Strip—was drawn using old French maps but never fully demarcated as French colonial ordinances had not carefully delineated the frontier.
 Upper Volta relied on colonial borders to stake its territorial claims; maps dating from 1920 showed several border communities within the colony of Upper Volta.
 Mali relied on ethnic arguments; Malian people had established several communities in the region to take advantage of grazing land.
-The Agacher was also rumoured to possess valuable manganese deposits, though there was little evidence these actually existed.
+The Agacher was also rumored to possess valuable manganese deposits, though there was little evidence that these actually existed.